p3zo/rhythmic-relationships/README.md

 Two ways, the same interface.

-**Hosted**, at [p3zo.github.io/rhythmic-relationships](https://p3zo.github.io/rhythmic-relationships/) — the model runs in the browser through onnxruntime-web, so there is nothing to install.
-It ships one exported model and 30,000 indexed segments to search.
+**Hosted**, at [p3zo.github.io/rhythmic-relationships](https://p3zo.github.io/rhythmic-relationships/) — the models run in the browser through onnxruntime-web, so there is nothing to install.
+Pick a directed pair from the model menu; each carries 30,000 indexed segments of its target part to search.
+Only the selected model's files are fetched.

 **Locally**, against any model you have trained, with the full rhythmtoolbox descriptors: